The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「すみません、その日は予定があって難しいです。」

-“Sorry, I already have plans that day, so it would be difficult.”
+I’m sorry, I already have plans that day, so it would be difficult.

-This sentence includes apology, context, and a softer refusal.
+This one sentence includes apology, reason, and a soft refusal.

 「その日はちょっと難しいです。」